YuanyueLi/MSViewer/README.md

-# SpectralVisualization
+# Spectral Visualization

-A small tools to plot spectra.
+## A small tools to plot spectra.

-Go to [here](https://ms-tools-338723.wl.r.appspot.com/) to use this tool.
+### Go to [https://yuanyueli.github.io/SpectralVisualization/](https://yuanyueli.github.io/SpectralVisualization/) to use this tool.

+* This tools can draw your spectrum in real time, just input the data and get the interactive plot.

+* You can input one spectrum to visualize it.
+Or you can input two spectra to generate a head-to-tail comparison plot.

+* The plot is interactive, you can zoom in and out with your mouse.

+* You can export the plot to a svg file, just move the mouse to the plot and click the camera icon.
-Or you can download the `build` folder and use modern web browsers like [Chrome](https://www.google.com/chrome/) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) open the `index.html` file to use the tool.
+Or you can use your screenshot tool to take a screenshot of the plot.